 To me she was as big as any female star but never seemed to really chase the fame like others.
 She was just a down to earth singer-songwriter who happened to be very popular.

-I try to keep a nice musical range on this site to entertain you while you read my content about all these wonderful singers and musicians that play into my vinyl record memories.
+Our goal is to maintain a nice musical range to keep everyone entertained, and while at the same time, discover new content about all the talented background players, artists and musicians that play into my vinyl record memories.

-Feel free to email any suggestions you might have on a particular entertainer or someone you would like to see on this site.
+Feel free to email any suggestions you might have on a particular entertainer or someone you would like to see and read about on vinyl record memories.

 My Baby Thinks He's A Train